Common recovery

 A common recovery was a legal proceeding in England that enabled lawyers to convert an entailed estate (a form of land ownership also called a fee tail) into absolute ownership, fee simple.
 This was accomplished through the use of a series of collusive legal procedures, some parts of which were fictional and others unenforceable (and therefore null).
 It was devised and perfected by lawyers in the second half of the fifteenth century.
 A 1472 case, known as Taltarum's Case, increased its popularity.

 Background

-Entails were originally designed to keep ownership of land within a family.
+Entails were originally designed to keep ownership of parcels of land whole, and wholly owned within a family.
 Thanks to the effects of the statute De donis conditionalibus, the intent of the entail could not be broken.
-This meant that land in fee tail could not simply be sold, transferred, or mortgaged as, whatever the current owner did with it, ownership would automatically pass on their death to those specified by the entail.
+This meant that land in fee tail could not simply be sold, transferred, or mortgaged as—whatever the current owner did with it—ownership would automatically pass on their death to those specified by the entail.
 While entails performed a valuable function in the 13th century, when De donis conditionalibus was enacted, by the 15th century the courts had extended their scope so that they were now perpetual.
 Social and economic conditions meant that landowners were more concerned with being able to freely sell, convey or mortgage their land.
 In the second half of the 15th century common recovery was devised as a way of circumventing De donis conditionalibus.